 Allowing an insurance company to adjust your claim is the equivalent of allowing the IRS to complete your taxes.
 A public adjuster works on the policyholder’s behalf, not the insurance company.

-In this case, Liane most likely has much more damage than her air conditioning unit which her insurance company’s adjuster overlooked.
+In this case, Liane most likely has much more damage than her air conditioning unit, a fact that her insurance company’s adjuster overlooked.
 These damages will harm your property over time and could cost you a tremendous amount of money.
 Who do you hire when you have a tax problem?
 A CPA.
 Who do you hire when you have a legal problem?
 A lawyer.
 Who do you hire when you have a catastrophic loss due to a Tornado?
 A public adjuster.

 If you find yourself in a similar situation, hiring a Dallas Public Adjuster is your best solution to ensure you maximize your settlement and reduce the headaches of dealing with the insurance company.